 Turbo trainers have earned their ‘torture machine’ nickname for a reason, but what if there was a way to make the indoor cycling experience fun and rewarding?
+Up for the challenge?
+Read our best smart turbo trainers buying guide.

 These stationary cycling training units allow you to clock up some big miles from the comfort of your own home, but leaving you alone with your own thoughts and four walls can make those miles seem much longer and more arduous.